New York City Larceny Lawyer

 The simplest form is Petit Larceny, New York Penal Law § 155.25.
-A person commits the crime of Petit Larceny when they steal property.
 This crime has no specifications for the type of property or its value.
-Petit Larceny is an A misdemeanor, punishable by up to a one year in jail.
+This crime is a Class A misdemeanor, punishable by up to a one year in jail.
 Shoplifting would be an example of Petit Larceny.
-Often this crime is charged in conjunction with more serious larceny crimes.
-Petit Larceny, because it is the simplest of the larceny charges, is the easiest to prove at trial.
+Often this crime is charged in conjunction with more serious theft crimes.
+Because this offense is the simplest of the larceny charges, can be the easiest to prove at trial.
+One of our attorneys in New York City could help someone facing petit larceny charges by collecting evidence that supports their defense.

 The second type of Larceny is Grand Larceny.
-In contrast to Petit Larceny, which is a broad statute, the type and value of the property stolen in Grand Larceny charges is specific.
-There are four degrees of Grand Larceny.
+In contrast to Petit Larceny, which is a broad statute, the type and value of the property stolen in these charges are specific.
+There are four degrees of this offense.
 At the most basic level is Grand Larceny in the fourth degree, New York Penal Law § 155.30.
 This crime covers many different types of theft.
 The most common types of Grand Larceny in the fourth degree include property that is stolen when:

 - The value of the property exceeds $1000;